ArtemTykhonenko/AI-Bulk-Renaming/README.md

 ## ⚠️ Disclaimer

-This tool is designed for personal use in organizing image collections, including adult and explicit content.
+This tool is designed for personal use in organizing image collections.
 Ensure compliance with API terms of service, xAI usage policies, and local regulations regarding AI usage and content analysis.
 Use responsibly and ethically.